amazon-connect/amazon-connect-salesforce-scv/Examples/AWSSCV-ContactLens-SupervisorEscalation/Docs/deployment_aws.md

 ### CloudFormation Template

-_Note_ if you have installed asset **AWSSCV-ContactLens-RealTime-NextBestAction** from this GitHub Repository then you can skip steps from this section

 This CloudFormation template will create:

 1. EventBridge Rule: This rule is triggered by Amazon Connect when Contact Lens real-time rule matches